This is FaMe-Net

 In the Netherlands, almost all inhabitants are listed with a general practitioner (GP) / family physician (FP), who deals with all health problems requiring professional medical care and is the gatekeeper to specialist care.
 The Dutch health care is explained here.

-FaMe-Net is the continuation of two PBRNs, that fused in 2013: the Continuous Morbidity Registration (CMR) Nijmegen, registering epidemiology since 1967, and the ‘Transition Project’, registering since 1985.
-Both are built around episode registration, in which all information belonging to one health problem comes together in an episode of care
+FaMe-Net is the continuation of two PBRNs, that merged in 2013: the Continuous Morbidity Registration (CMR) Nijmegen, which has been registering epidemiology since 1967, and the ‘Transition Project’ from Amsterdam, which has been registering since 1985.
+Both are built around episode registration, in which all information belonging to one health problem comes together in an episode of care.

-The founding father of the world’s first PBRN (the Continuous Morbidity Registration), was Frans Huygen.
-He was professor in general practice in Nijmegen, the Netherlands, studying morbidity patterns in families, using data from the CMR.
-Moreover, he published the first edition of the medical textbook ‘Family Medicine’ in 1978, describing family medicine using data from the CMR.
+The founding father of the world’s first PBRN (the Continuous Morbidity Registration) was Frans Huygen.
+He was a professor of general practice / family medicine in Nijmegen, the Netherlands, who studied morbidity patterns in families using data from the CMR.
+He published the first edition of the medical textbook ‘Family Medicine’ in 1978, describing family medicine using data from the CMR.

 https://famenet.nl/wp-content/uploads/2022/11/Logo-text-scaled.jpg